Finding Materialized Models for Model Reuse: The Proposed MMQ

-{ Our model selection is general, which targets various machine learning models and tasks.
+Our model query framework is general.
+It aims at various machine learning models and tasks.
 Hence, it is difficult to make specific assumptions about the data distribution of soft labels.
-Gaussian distribution is the most widely used distribution.
-According to the generalizations of central limit theorem~\cite{clt}, a considerable number of phenomena in nature produce a final distribution that is approximately normal.
-In addition, it is common to use the Gaussian distribution to model the soft label distribution of a cluster.
-Motivated by this, we assume that soft labels of each cluster follow Gaussian distribution, which is verified its effectiveness in our experiments (see Section~\ref{sec:exp_performance}).
-Multivariate dimensional Gaussian distribution is a generalization of the one-dimensional Gaussian distribution to higher dimensions, as a soft label is a vector with more than one dimension.
-For simplification, "multivariate" is omitted in the subsequent contents.}
+Gaussian distribution is the most widely used distribution~\cite{DBLP:journals/tkde/LuCL21, DBLP:journals/tkde/XieQZPC22, DBLP:journals/tkde/HeCSBH11}.
+According to the generalization of the central limit theorem~\cite{clt}, a considerable number of phenomena in nature produce a final distribution that is approximately normal.
+In view of this, we assume that soft labels of each cluster follow Gaussian distribution, which is verified its effectiveness in our experiments (see Section~\ref{sec:exp_performance}).
+Multivariate dimensional Gaussian distribution generalizes the one-dimensional Gaussian distribution to higher dimensions.
+We use it since most soft labels are vectors with more than one dimension.
+For simplification, "multivariate" is omitted in the subsequent contents.

-{Thus, we first} fit for each cluster $C_u$ in $\{C_1, ..., C_m\}$ using a multivariate dimensional Gaussian distribution $G_u$.
+Thus, we fit for each cluster $C_u$ in $\{C_1, ..., C_m\}$ using a multivariate dimensional Gaussian distribution $G_u$.

-where $\Sigma_u$ denotes the covariance matrix of $C_u$, and $\mu_u$ represents the mean vector of $C_u$.
+where $\Sigma_u$ denotes the covariance matrix of $C_u$ and $\mu_u$ represents the mean vector of $C_u$.